 - No vehicles are to remain in the faculty/staff parking lot overnight.
 Faculty and staff who are off-campus overnight with a College vehicle are to park their personal vehicles in the parking area to the east of the Physical Plant Building.

 - Production vehicles, where the work is completed and being held for payment and pickup, are to be parked in the enclosed production storage area or if space is not available, parked west of the Physical Plant building.
 Other production vehicles parked along Welsh Street are to be parked to the east end of the street.

 - Vehicles left overnight in undesignated parking areas will be ticketed and subject to being towed at the owner’s expense.

 Personal Transportation Devices (Skateboards, Hoverboards, Roller Blades, Bicycles, Scooters)

 The College allows the use of bicycles, skateboards and scooters in a safe and courteous manner as a method of transportation on campus.
 Performing acrobatic maneuvers on bicycles, skateboards, rollerblades, or other like equipment is prohibited.
-The use of personal transportation devices are not allowed inside any College building or residence halls.
+The use of personal transportation devices is not allowed inside any College building or residence hall.
 Students found violating this rule or causing property damage will be subject to fines and replacement or repair costs.
-The use of hoverboards and roller blades/skates are banned on campus.
+The use of hoverboards is banned on campus.

-SCC is not responsible for any bodily injury, loss or damage to any property occasioned by use of any personal transportation device.
-Any damage or loss of property, or injuries on campus should be reported to the Campus Office.
+SCC is not responsible for any bodily injury, loss or damage to any property occasioned by the use of any personal transportation device.
+Any damage or loss of property or injuries on campus should be reported to the Safety and Security and reported via the Complaints & Concerns Reporting site.
 Bicycles are not permitted inside SCC buildings.
 Bicycle racks are provided at various locations on campus.

 Campus Alerts, Cancellations & Announcements